Thursday, November 26, 2020

 “Wow.
 Isn’t releasing a bunch of random people like that dangerous though?”
 Nayleen asked.

-Varhi slung his sheath over his shoulder, then reached for his cape and slowly fitted it over and through his head to put it on.
+Varhi slung his sheath and greatsword over his shoulder, then reached for his cape and slowly fitted it over and through his head to put it on.
 “Nah.
-It was just a small time prison.
-People who end up there are people who did petty pickpocket or shoplifting or stuff like that.
+It was a prison, but still just a small time prison.
+Technically Jimmy and I were awaiting transfer for execution and were only chosen that prison so the corrupt Warden could personally oversee us until the execution date.
+Besides us two, people who end up there are people who did petty pickpocket or shoplifting or stuff like that assuming they weren't framed in the first place.
 Half the time they did those crimes just so they could eat.
 Heck, some of them may have been safer in the prison.
 Not everybody wanted to leave.
-In the prison even though the food you get fed is garbage, it is technically free and you get a place to stay.
+In the prison, even though the food you get fed is garbage, it is technically free and you get a place to stay.
 There’s a lot of homeless in the city.
 Half the time I think most of them get caught on purpose.”

-Finally for the last touch, he put his steel helmet visor on his head, completing his protective gear.
+Finally for the last touch, Varhi put his steel helmet visor on his head, completing his protective gear.
 “The justice system, especially in Kior is pretty corrupt as you can imagine.
 Jimmy and I were set up by a Warden, after all.
 Of course when we escaped, I kept the pot lid with me, but after the job it was pretty banged up, so I had some guy to kind of reinforce it and straighten it out a little bit again for the low, low price of one seru.
+The idea of reinforcing and repairing a pot lid amused him so he gave me a deal.

-“Some of the inmates went with Jimmy and I to locate the guy’s office and the one of the more roguish guys volunteered to help us out as thanks for getting him out.
+“Some of the inmates went with Jimmy and I to locate the guy’s office within the city itself after we escaped, no doubt for revenge and one of the more roguish guys volunteered to help us out as thanks for getting him out.
 He snuck into the building solo to dig up evidence that the guy was smuggling and that he had set us up.
-In fact, he was planning to have Jimmy and I transferred into a maximum security prison with a ridiculously long sentence, because he knew we were on to him.
-With that evidence being collected, we were in the clear after reporting it, showing the documents and absolved of our ‘crimes’.
-The Warden went to his own prison in our stead, was demoted from leadership over it and that was a wrap.
+With that evidence being collected, Jimmy and I were officially in the clear after reporting it, showing the documents and me having collected the drug itself when I snuck into the cargo as proof helped absolve us of our ‘crimes’.
+The Warden went to his own prison in our stead, his position completely canned over it and that was a wrap.
 Job complete.”
 Varhi said.
 “That roguish guy was actually pretty cool and wholesome.
 I believe his name was Elwin or something like that.
 Even had a pet rat that he snuck into the prison with him.
-He used that rat to help him steal small things, but eventually got caught and sent into that prison a few times.
+He used that rat to help him steal small things, mostly food but eventually got caught and sent into that prison a few times.
 If I’m lucky, maybe I’ll run into him again.”

 “Man.
 Are all mercenary jobs like that?”
 Nayleen asked, handing Varhi back his pot lid.